 Obviously, I wasn't thinking "Oh, I should make a focal length comparison from this situation", but hopefully the two images give you an idea of the potential from this zoom lens.

-The bottom line is that I expected awesomeness and the 200-400 L delivers it.
+The bottom line is that the 200-400 L delivers awesomeness.
 The Canon EF 200-400mm f/4L IS USM Ext 1.4x Lens will stand up to the rigors of the huge range of professional uses this lens is suitable for and it will deliver stunning image quality while doing so.

 Bringing you this site is my full time job (typically 60-80 hours per week).
 Thus, I depend solely on the commissions received from you using the links on this site to make any purchase.
 I am grateful for your support! - Bryan